smohandass/k10-bulk-restore/README.md

 -n (Required) Specifies the namespaces to be restored.
 Multiple namespaces can be provided separated by comma.

 -s (Optional) Specifies the name of the storageclass to be used for restore.
+If the storage class doesn't exist the script will abort.

 -t (Optional) Specifies the timeout value in seconds.
 The script will check for status of restored namespaces until this timeout is reached.
 If not specified, the timeout will default to 1 Hr.